mrjmc99/aqnetImportWatcher/README.md

    - Ignores `_invalidFiles`.
    - Finds the oldest subfolder by creation time.
 3. It looks for the oldest `.dcm` file in that subfolder.
-4. Pauses for 30 seconds to confirm if the file is stuck (i.e., not being processed).
+4. Rechecks the file for upto 60 seconds to confirm if the file is stuck (i.e., not being processed).
-5. If the file still exists, checks the Windows service (specified by `SERVICE_NAME`):
+5. If the file still exists after 60 seconds, it checks the Windows service (specified by `SERVICE_NAME`):
    - If the service is **not running**, an email (with a meme) is sent out indicating the issue and no further action is taken.
    - If the service **is running**, the script moves the file to `AQNetImport_old` and sends a “success” email (with a meme) indicating that the stuck file was moved.